 Whether you’re looking at competitor prices, volume data, or site attributes, it’s going to be tough to gather this data manually.
 It’s impossible to get accurate data by sending one person once a day to each individual site — you won’t have enough data to do a complete statistical analysis of pricing sensitivity.

 To complete a statistically significant analysis on the impact of price on your sales, it helps to get the data feed from a service that can collect this information multiple times a day on a larger scale.
 Some services gather this data through a fleet card used at competitor sites, and others gather this data through market surveys.

 No matter how you choose to find this data, it’s essential to gather enough of it to understand fuel pricing sensitivity in your market and make strategic decisions for your site.

-Remember: Pricing sensitivity can fluctuate
+Remember: fuel pricing sensitivity can fluctuate

 Everything, from the fuel retail market to customer behavior, is so dynamic.
 Every day, people are renovating their sites, new competitors are coming into the market and customers are placing more value on different site attributes.